dhis2/dhis-support-commons/README.md

 ## Maven

-This library is published to the central Maven repository and can be used in your Maven POM file like this:
+This library is published to the <a href="http://mvnrepository.com/artifact/org.hisp.dhis/dhis2-support-commons/1.0">central Maven repository</a> and can be used in your Maven POM file like this:

 ```
 <dependency>